safwaabdel-tawab/PlanRadar_Assessment/README.md

 ![switch](https://user-images.githubusercontent.com/17506857/140721679-d8245798-1baf-4b6f-81e3-c8313485eff3.PNG)

 ## Known Issue
-The building at some point refuses any gestures (rotating, zooming).
+The building at some point refuses any gestures (rotating, zooming), close the app and open it again.